kyangl/alignment-security/README.md

 # Representational Alignment Security

+> ⚠️ **This repository is under active construction!**
+> Features, documentation, and code may change frequently as we continue development.

 This repository contains the official code for our paper:
 > **Alignment and Adversarial Robustness: Are More Human-Like Models More
 > Secure?** [[Paper Link]](https://arxiv.org/abs/2502.12377) \